autogluon/autogluon/docs/tutorials/text_prediction/multimodal_text.md

 # Text Prediction - Multimodal Table with Text
 :label:`sec_textprediction_multimodal`

-In your applications, your text data may be mixed with other common data types like numeric and categorical data (which are commonly found in tabular datasets).
-The `TextPredictor` network in AutoGluon can train a single neural network that jointly operates on multiple feature types, including text, categorical, and numerical columns.
-The general idea is to embed the text, categorical and numeric fields separately and fuse the features.
-Here, we will demonstrate the usage and briefly explain about the inner idea.
+In many applications, text data may be mixed with numeric/categorical data.
+AutoGluon's `TextPredictor` can train a single neural network that jointly operates on multiple feature types, including text, categorical, and numerical columns.
+The general idea is to embed the text, categorical and numeric fields separately and fuse these features across modalities.
+This tutorial demonstrates such an application.

 ```{.python .input}